apache/parquet-java/parquet-benchmarks/README.md

 Also, you can run only write or read benchmarks with the following command

 ```
- ./parquet-benchmarks/write-benchmarks.sh -wi 5 -i 5 -f 3 -p parquetVersion=v2
+ ./parquet-benchmarks/write-benchmark.sh -wi 5 -i 5 -f 3 -p parquetVersion=v2
- ./parquet-benchmarks/read-benchmarks.sh -wi 5 -i 5 -f 3 -p parquetVersion=v2
+ ./parquet-benchmarks/read-benchmark.sh -wi 5 -i 5 -f 3 -p parquetVersion=v2
 ```

-By default, all benchmarks write repeated rows to the file.
-This is useful to test how encodings are working, and how well they compress data.
-But if you need more random data, then you can specify a flag so that files are tested with random data.
-By default, a sample of 100k random rows is generated on memory before writing them to disk.
+While creating a test Parquet file of N records, by default all benchmarks use a single record that's repeated N times throughout the file.
+To have a larger number of random records in this test file you can specify `randomData=true` -- with this flag 100K random records are generated and used repeatedly while creating the test file.

 ```
   # Run all benchmarks with PARQUET_2_0 and using random data